hchsiao/stocklab-twse/README.md

 1. First solve dependencies of all primitive data in DB (e.g. transactions, open & close price)
 2. Fetch them in once (if RAM size permits) as some data structure (numpy array?)
 3. Compute

-## Design choices
-- No transaction in the day -> an record w/ NULL prices will be added
-- do not care about ETF and the like
-- d_last_date := (will be updated after market opened not after closed)